Shubham2194/kubernetes-CKA/RBAC/Readme.md

 Step 4.
 Generate Kubeconfig Files for Them
-You can generate kubeconfig for each ServiceAccount using this script:
+# Generate kubeconfig for each ServiceAccount using this script:

 ✅
 ```